tugglecore/rust-tracing-primer/README.md

 ![Logs with log levels](./assets/with_log_levels.png)

 Each log line has a color representative of its log level.
-Now it becomes easier to group related logs.
+Now it becomes easier to filter for desired logs specific to certain levels such as `INFO` or `ERROR`.

 ### Events